 Cristle Collins Judd Tama Spoerri

-Dean for Academic Affairs Director of Human Resources
+Dean for Academic Affairs Vice President for Human Resources